- Alternative & Natural Medicine

 What is Tulsi?

 The scientific name of Tulsi is Ocimum tenuiflorum.
 Tulsi is also known as Basil.
 It is a native of India.
 There are three varieties of Tulsi - Rama Tulsi (Ocimum sanctum), Krishna Tulsi (Ocimum sanctum) and Vana Tulsi (Ocimum gratissimum).
 Each has its own distinctive taste.
-Tulsi contains hundreds of beneficial compounds known as phyto-chemicals and possess strong antioxidant, antibacterial, antiviral, adaptogenic, and immune-enhancing properties .
+Tulsi contains hundreds of beneficial compounds known as phyto-chemicals and possess strong antioxidant, antibacterial, antiviral, adaptogenic, and immune-enhancing properties.
+Hindus see Tulsi as goddess for the many spiritual and medicinal properties.

 Tulsi is useful in the following cases -

-- Treating respiratory disorders - like fever, cold, sore throat and cough - Tulasi is an important ingredient in the preparation of many Ayurvedic cough syrups and expectorants.
-Chewing few tulsi leaves is very good during these conditions.
+Tulsi is very helpful in treating various respiratory disorders like fever, cold, sore throat and cough.
+Tulasi is an important ingredient in the preparation of many Ayurvedic cough syrups and expectorants.
+Chewing few Tulsi leaves is very good during these conditions.
 Tulsi decoction with cardamom powder mixed, given every 2-3 hours, is also helpful to bring down fever.

 - Prevents Malaria and Dengue fevers